dongjuns/dongjuns.github.io/_posts/2020-08-28-rubber-band-detection.md

 test set: 50

 ## 2. Object Detection
-EfficientDet
+EfficientDet D0~D5

-## 3. Get bbox position
+## 3. Get the bbox position of the rubber band